draperlaboratory/VaderModularFuzzer/README.md

 In the past, it was necessary to initialize submodules containing build dependencies.
 This is only necessary now if you need to build those dependencies.
-You can get started with VMF without this step, as long as you have a standard Ubuntu 18.04 or 20.04 distribution of Linux.
+You can get started with VMF without this step, as long as you have a standard Ubuntu 18.04, 20.04, or 22.04 distribution of Linux.

 See [external](external/README.md) and [submodules](submodules/README.md) for details.
 See [docs/external_projects.md/#klee](docs/external_projects.md/#klee) for more information on klee installation.

 ### VMF Compatibility

-As of now, VMF can be run on the Ubuntu 18.04 or 20.04 distributions of Linux, or in Docker.
+As of now, VMF can be run on the Ubuntu 18.04, 20.04, and 22.04 distributions of Linux, or in Docker.

 For more information about VMF's dependencies, and the included packages, see [External Projects](docs/external_projects.md)